Xeom/HTMLSiteBuilder/readme.md

 	pip3 install markdown
 	pip3 install json

 You may need to use "pip" instead of "pip3".
+If it still doesn't work, you may need to do:

+	sudo apt-get install python3-pip

+or your OS' equavilent.

+This script relies on Apache's mod_rewrite to create the pretty URL structure.
+If you don't have mod_rewrite installed, enable it like this:

+	sudo a2enmod rewrite
+	sudo service apache2 restart

 Documentation
 -------------